TiagoJM95/pet-adoption-center/Planning.md

 - Update adoption form fields related to organization
   - Status: [ ] Not Started
 #### User
-- Register an account
-  - Status: [ ] Not Started
 - Login
     - Status: [ ] Not Started
 - View account information